andres-mpu/js-pong/README.md

 # pongJS

-A version of the classic table tennis emulating arcade game Pong using HTML5 <canvas> and Javascript
+Pong using HTML5 <canvas> and Javascript